FaisalRahman9393/JokingApp/README.md

 # JokingApp

-This is a simple app that consumes a restful api from http://www.icndb.com/.
+This is a simple Chuck Norris jokes app that consumes a restful api from http://www.icndb.com/.
 This project was built using xCode 10.3 and refined for xCode 11.

 ### To build the project: